Thursday, October 1, 2015

 Sandy: Trans women are more readily accepted than ever before, but, as the virulence of TERF hate groups and the suicide and murder rates for trans people, especially trans women of color, show, we have a long, long way to go.

-Sandy: I transitioned in my 30s, and I had the luxury of being able to choose the way I transitioned and the community in which I did so; nevertheless, getting to the point at which that supportive environment was in place required long and excruciating work.
+Sandy: I transitioned in my 30s, and I had the luxury of being able to choose the way I transitioned and the community in which I did so.
+Nevertheless, getting to the point at which that supportive environment was in place required long and excruciating work.
 By its nature, I don’t think transition can be easy for anyone.

-When you decide to proceed with transition, metaphorically speaking, they issue you a ticket with everything you need to know and do written out on it.
-(Expand the variable “they” in any way you choose.)
+Sandy: When you decide to proceed with transition, metaphorically speaking, they issue you a ticket with everything you need to know and do written out on it.
 The joke is that you can never know everything that’s on the ticket.
 There are always critical things that you didn’t know were there, and suddenly they jump up and bite you.
-You learn that people you counted on to stay with you through transition, and who promised they would, suddenly abandon you, or worse, betray you in ways that catch you off balance and unprepared; while others whom you were sure would leave without a second glance wind up becoming defenders and companions and friends.
+You learn that people you counted on to stay with you through transition, and who promised they would, suddenly abandon you, or worse, betray you in ways that catch you off balance and unprepared, while others whom you were sure would leave without a second glance wind up becoming defenders, companions, and friends.
 The chemical and emotional changes are unpredictable, unpleasant, and occasionally cataclysmic.

-On the other hand, the rewards are spectacular.
+Sandy: On the other hand, the rewards are spectacular.
 Still, as with puberty, I was profoundly glad when it was over so I could get on with life.

 Sandy: There are many.
 Kate Bornstein.
 Susan Stryker.
 Too many others to name.
 You’ll get a different answer from each trans person you ask.

-Monika: The transgender cause is usually manifested together with the other LGBT communities.
-Being the last letter in this abbreviation, is the transgender community able to promote its own cause within the LGBT group?
+Monika: The transgender cause is usually represented alongside other LGBT communities.
+Being the last letter in the abbreviation, is the transgender community able to advocate for its own issues within the broader LGBT movement?

 Sandy: There is no unitary transgender community, just as there is no one unitary LGBT group.
 There are organizations that claim to speak for the majority of those communities, and they do good work.
 Individual trans groups promote their causes in local LGBT communities, and those may be different in different locales.
+In general, though, trans issues are still the tail of the distribution and will be dropped first before other interests when it is convenient to do so.
+Needless to say, this needs work.

-Monika: Are you active in politics?
-Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you personally active in politics?
+Do you participate in lobbying campaigns, and do you think transgender women can make a difference in political life?

 Sandy: Politics is not how I choose to apply myself to furthering trans issues.
 On the other hand, though, in my ontology, all acts are political acts.
 When I teach, I’m doing politics.
 When I make art, the same thing applies.

-Monika: Could you tell me about the importance of love in your life?
+Monika: Could you tell me about the role of love in your life?

 Sandy: I happen to love and be loved, and I consider that the greatest gift and blessing I could have.
 But it was not always so.
 I am profoundly grateful and try my best to give as good as I receive.
 Corinthians 13:13.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women write memoirs.
+Have you ever considered writing a book about your own experiences?

 Sandy: Sometimes after ten beers or so, but I punch myself in the face a few times and the feeling goes away.

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: What advice would you give to transgender girls struggling with gender dysphoria?

-“And to you who still wait, looking for the opportunity or the courage or the awakening, we say: Whenever you are truly ready, then will we be there; whenever you begin your own Remembering, then will we be at your side.
+Sandy: Nothing I know would be applicable to all transgender girls or women.
+The closest I could come might be the last lines of my novel Ktahmet: “And to you who still wait, looking for the opportunity or the courage or the awakening, we say: Whenever you are truly ready, then will we be there; whenever you begin your own Remembering, then will we be at your side. —And in the time of waiting, we say to you: ‘Alana, Ktahmet, moy senyo nui hgytah —’ Beloved sister, the warriors return, return to thee in love and power!”

 Sandy: You’re welcome!